-But choosing an approach is just the beginning.
-This guide is structured in four parts, to mirror the site creation process and to provide some considerations for each stage: the design stage, the development stage and our additional recommendations for technical search engine optimization and data tracking and analysis.
+Choosing an approach is just the beginning.
+This guide is structured in four parts, to mirror the site creation process and to provide some considerations for each stage: design, development, and monitoring once the site is live.
 Taken together, these guidelines will enable you to design, build and optimize your site to be the best version possible for users and search engines alike.

 Basic Option: Use a CMS that Does it For You

 If you have a low budget or limited resources, you may want to look into using a user-friendly content management system (CMS) like Wordpress.
-Whether you’re just looking for a new platform or are building a site from scratch, there are a number of content management systems already available that are created to support responsive designs.
+Responsive design is probably your best option here, since there are a lot of pre-made responsive designed CMS’s, and responsive design takes the least amount of content creation.

 Here are some of our recommendations for good responsive Wordpress themes and other CMS services.
 There are plenty of other options available.

-- Elegant Themes have several responsive themes, priced at ~$40/year.
+- Elegant Themes have several responsive themes, priced at ~$69/year.
 They provide updates and full support.
 You can renew on an annual basis.

 - PressCoders: We recommend the Designfolio theme, which you can download for free (with some restrictions) or purchase a full license for at $79.
 The paid version includes full support.